lerato1ofwan/760-lost-in-translation/README.md

-🌍 Machine Translation Evaluation Using the Corrected FLORES Datasets Group 19 – UCT Natural Language Processing 2025
+🌍 Machine Translation Evaluation Using the Corrected FLORES Datasets Group 19 – COS760 UP Natural Language Processing 2025

 🏃 How to run: